jimb1234/Codewords-Pre-course-Exercise/underline/README.md

 To install the required dependencies, run `npm install` from the project folder.

 To run the tests simply open `index.html` in your browser.
 After you add or modify some code in `index.js` save it and refresh the page in your browser to run the tests again.
+Bear in mind that some Chrome extensions can interfere with the test results when they are enabled.
+As an alternative, you may also test your code by running `npm test` from the pre-course folder on your terminal.

 ## Notes